melosso/portway/Documentation/docs/guide/getting-started.md

 ### Alternative: Docker Compose (Recommended for Home Lab Users)

-You can quickly deploy Portway using Docker Compose and the official image:
+You can quickly deploy Portway using Docker Compose.
+For a complete setup guide with detailed configuration options, see our [Docker Compose Installation Guide](docker-compose.md).

+Quick start:

 ```yaml
 services: